By Katie Kieffer

 Easy ways you can help Lt.
 Lorance:

-3.)
+1.)
 Please visit DefendVeteranLorance.com, to find links to his life story, his Facebook page and his PayPal donation page.
 His family needs to raise funds for his legal defense.
 If you are a member of CHASE Bank, there is a special non-profit organization set up for Lt.
-Lorance through CHASE Bank.
-Anyone in the world may walk into their CHASE Bank branch and make a tax-deductible donation to: “Defend Veteran Lorance.”
+Lorance through CHASE Bank called: “Defend Veteran Lorance.”